TheCodeNugget/easyAVR7-LCD/README.md

 Of Note: itoa() and its variants involve division and therefore are intensive processes for MCUs

 ## Working with floating Point Data
 Conversion of double or floating point data is often done with the usage of [sprintf()](https://www.ibm.com/docs/en/i/7.2?topic=functions-sprintf-print-formatted-data-buffer) function under <stdio.h>.
 However in most embedded systems usage of floating point extension of the function is disabled resulting in a "?" return.
-To enable this functionality following commands need to be added to the gcc command
+To enable this functionality following arguments need to be added to the gcc command

 `-Wl,-u,vfprintf -lprintf_flt -lm`

-With Atmel Studio the commands can be added to the following
+With Atmel Studio the arguments can be added to the following

 > Project -> Properties ->Toolchain->AVR/GNU linker->Misc